-The Social Entrepreneurship Practicum (COMM3030) is a 6UOC course, which may count towards accounting, information systems, finance, marketing and management majors in a Bachelor of Commerce degree (including Combined Degrees).
+The Social Entrepreneurship Practicum (COMM3030) is a 6UOC course, which may count towards accounting, information systems, finance, marketing, international business and management majors in a Bachelor of Commerce degree (including Combined Degrees).

 In this course students can put their business skills and knowledge to use and gain practical experience in social entrepreneurship and related areas of social impact.
 The course provides formal and informal training, as well as supervised practical experience, in planning and implementing a project in a field of social impact.

 Enrolment in the course is by competitive application and students must apply first and be accepted before enrolling in the course.

 The Social Impact Hub works with industry, social enterprises, not-for-profits and foundations to develop and conduct a variety of applied projects in different areas of social impact.

 Students are able to preference the project(s) on which they want to work.
 Students work in small teams on each project.

 In each semester, projects will be offered from the following fields: